 A TSA-friendly lock will do just that, but it will also let the good guys (TSA agents) in.
 This applies only to the United States, as they are the ones who have TSA at airports, but the agents often do random luggage inspections.
 And, if they decide to inspect your suitcase, they can easily unlock it if it has a TSA-approved lock.

 If it doesn’t have one, then they will open it up forcefully, which might damage your case, or mean you need a new lock.

 Just like most softshell luggage, the Uplite collection features a large single packing compartment with a lid that has some storage, but not a lot.
 It is fully lined and pretty spacious, so you should be able to easily fit everything you want inside it.

 There are elastic cross ribbons with a Smart Fix lock inside this compartment, designed to keep all of your stuff firmly in place.
 And there’s one more thing I really like; there are two little holes on the edges of the compartment.
 These are designed to hold the cross ribbons while you pack, and I think this is one of the most thoughtful features we’ve ever seen from Samsonite.
 It’s something that you never really think about, but pretty much need whenever you want to pack.
 It stops the straps from getting in your way while you pack!

 The top flap of the suitcase features two large zippered pockets.
 They greatly increase the organizational features of the suitcase, as there are no pockets inside the actual packing compartment.

-One reason why people prefer softside luggage is because it usually has at least one external compartment.
-With hardshell luggage, you rarely get any external compartments - there are a few Delsey suitcases that have this feature, but most others don't as it is not that easy to incorporate it into the design of the suitcase.
+One reason why people prefer soft side luggage is that it usually has at least one external compartment.
+With hardshell luggage, you rarely get any external compartments – there are a few Delsey suitcases that have this feature, but most others don’t as it is not that easy to incorporate it into the design of the suitcase.

 The Uplite suitcases are equipped with a single, large external compartment.
 And it is lockable, so it’s perfectly safe for your electronics or other valuables.